jamesquinlan/dsc-techstack/topics/latex.md

 \end{itemize}
 ```

-By default the individual entries are indicated with a black dot, so-called bullet.
+By default, the individual entries are indicated with a black dot, a so-called bullet.
 The text in the entries may be of any length.

 ## Ordered lists
-Ordered list have the same syntax inside a different environment.
+Ordered lists have the same syntax inside a different environment.
 We make ordered lists using the enumerate environment:

 ```
 \begin{enumerate}